HITECHCRIME/HC_SG139/README.md

 to satiate the blood in session        / (what it all long) forlorn what the forlorn despise - hex

+chanced autonomous by the pawn sacrifice won't be enough to satiate the blood in session        / (what it all long) forlorn what the forlorn despise - hex

+chanced autonomous by the pawn sacrifice won't be enough to satiate the blood in session        / (what it all long) forlorn ?
+3 times?
+Test this. what the forlorn despise - hex

 world chants of forlorn despite her bold sacrifice won't be enough
 (won't be enough) world chants forlorn